What Is Pirated Software, and Can You Really Get in Trouble Using It?

 • Legitimately purchasing software and cracking its code to use for your own purposes

-Most people think of software piracy as illegal downloads, but it also includes using software for any purpose other than what the manufacturer intended it for.
+Most people think of software piracy as illegal downloads, but it also includes using software for any purpose other than the manufacturer intended.

 What are the types of software piracy?

-Whether you intend to or not, software piracy is pretty common and is always illegal.
+Software piracy is pretty common and always illegal whether you intend to or not.
 Making yourself more aware of the types of software piracy can help you avoid the legal pitfalls that may come with it.

 Softlifting

-Softlifting is when you use legally obtained original software in a way other than how it was intended by the manufacturer.
+Softlifting is when you use legally obtained original software in a way other than how the manufacturer intended.
 This could be as simple as buying a single license and installing it on multiple devices or sharing the software with a friend.

-Make sure you read the specifications of the software before purchasing or sharing.
+Make sure you read the software's specifications before purchasing or sharing.
 Softlifting is the most prevalent form of software piracy and is considered a cybercrime in some jurisdictions.

 It even counts as softlifting if you purchase software at a discounted price, say a student or military discount, when you don’t fall into that group.